Skip to main content

 What is the Best Answer Hub Markdown Editor?

 The Best Answer Hub Markdown Editor is a free browser-based split-pane editor that lets you write Markdown on the left and see a live preview on the right.
 It supports GitHub Flavored Markdown including tables, task lists, fenced code blocks, strikethrough, and autolinks.
 You can export your work as a .md file or as styled .html.
-Everything runs locally in your browser — your text is never sent to any server.
+Everything runs locally in your browser, so your text is never sent to any server.

 Is the Markdown Editor free to use?